-Partnering with the right agent is crucial when shopping for new construction, and is here to help you navigate through your options in the Cary area.
+Having the right agent with you is essential when shopping for new construction, and is here to help you navigate through your options in the Cary area.

-Buyers of brand new homes in a development don't like to see houses sold after theirs go for less money.
+Buyers of new construction in a neighborhood don't like to see houses sold after theirs go for less money.
 Knowing this, the builder or developer often won't bend on price.
 (You'll appreciate this behavior after you've bought a home in a development of new construction!)
 Regardless, depending on the market and the status of the project, there's sometimes room for negotiation.

-In cases where a builder won't budge, ask for assistance with other aspects of the transaction.
-Ask for help with the closing costs, or more amenities, like an allowance for window treatments, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+In situations where a builder won't budge, ask for assistance in other areas.
+Ask for them to pay a share of the closing costs, or extra amenities, like appliance upgrades, a garage door opener, a fence or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.

-While you should always negotiate a home warranty so problems can be fixed, it's also imperative you get a home inspection before closing.
+While you should always negotiate a home warranty so problems can be fixed, get a home inspection before your purchase regardless.
 Inevitable problems can be repaired (by the builder) before you move in and larger problems identified before they become your problem.
 Since an inspection is relatively inexpensive, some new home buyers get an inspection after being in the home for 10 or 11 months - that way, the builder can make the repairs before a 1 year warranty expires.